Azure/fleet/docs/howtos/reportdiff.md

 Verify that the diff details have been added to the CRP status:

     ```sh
-    kubectl get clusterresourceplacement.v1beta1.placement.kubernetes-fleet.io work-3 -o jsonpath='{.status.placementStatuses[?(@.clusterName=="member-")].diffedPlacements}' | jq
+    kubectl get clusterresourceplacement.v1beta1.placement.kubernetes-fleet.io work-3 -o jsonpath='{.status.placementStatuses[?(@.clusterName=="member-2")].diffedPlacements}' | jq
     # The command above uses JSON paths to query the drift details directly and
     # uses the jq utility to pretty print the output JSON.
     #
-    # If your system does not have jq installed, consider installing it, or drop
+    # jq might not be available in your environment.
+You may have to install it
-    # it from the command.
+    # separately, or omit it from the command.
     #
     # If the output is empty, the status might have not been populated properly
     # yet.
 You can switch the output type from jsonpath to yaml to see the full